 Learn More About Amy Gallo

-Before working with Harvard Business Review, she was a management consultant at Katzenbach Partners, a strategy and organization firm based in New York.
-She contributed to the firm’s research on the “informal organization” — the unofficial networks and communities that govern how people work together in practice.
+Before working with Harvard Business Review, Gallo was a management consultant at Katzenbach Partners, a strategy and organization firm based in New York.
+She has taught at Brown University and the University of Pennsylvania and is a graduate of both Brown and Yale University.

 Amy Gallo is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

 Navigating Conflict at Work: An Interactive, Customizable Experience